 The older Goff sons bought land in Baker Township to grow popcorn.
 Two of them bought Kissel cars and got to drive them about a year before they were drafted to serve in the Great War.
 Clabe and Leora (their sister, who had two small sons by then) moved to Baker Township farm to care for the crop, where another baby was born.

-“When popcorn was ready to harvest, which is earlier than field corn,” Leora wrote, “we had corn picking men to ‘board and sleep.’
+“When popcorn was ready to harvest, which is earlier than field corn,” Leora wrote in her memoirs, “we had corn picking men to ‘board and sleep.’
 [Sister] Ruby came to help me.
 We had two beds in the front room and about 6 men. . . .”

-From France after the fighting was over, Leora’s brothers wrote the fall of 1918, “Expect you will be cooking for corn shuckers.”
+From France, Leora’s brothers wrote the fall of 1918 and after the war was over, “Expect you will be cooking for corn shuckers.”
 “Suppose you’re ready to start picking popcorn.”
 “Suppose popcorn is the order of the day.”
 “You probably have a bunch of corn piled up.”

 “Roll Daws has been up to Wichita husking popcorn for Sherd Goff. . .” stated the November 28 issue of The Guthrie Times.
 “Mr. Goff raised about 2300 bushes this year.
 The yield was cut short by the hot dry season.
 About 23 bushes per acre was the average yield.
 We are told that Sherd has an offer of seven cents per pound for his corn in the year, 70 pounds per bushes, but will old for eight cents.
 This would make $5.60 the bushel, or 128.80 per acre.
 As before stated this has been a lean year.
 Mr. Goff has raised as much as 50 bushels per acre.
 Still there are people who say that Iowa corn land is not worth the present selling price.
 The war is now over and $300 land will be common.”

-Sherd sold his Wichita farm the spring of 1919 and bought his wife a furnished Victorian house in the town of Guthrie Center.
+Sherd sold his Wichita farm the spring of 1919 and bought his wife probably the house of her dreams–a furnished Victorian house in the town of Guthrie Center.

 Goff loved fairs and circuses and reunions.
 He bought a stainless steel popcorn machine so he and his sons could sell sacks of popcorn at Guthrie Center events.
 It had a round pot and a crank handle, and you could see through it, according to Leora.